How to Prophesy: An In-Depth Guide to Prophesying Effectively

 Source: © valio84sl/Depositphotos.com

-As you're learning how to prophesy, pray privately in tongues to build up your faith (Jude 1:20).
-Then, when you are with fellow believers and sense the Holy Spirit prompting you to prophesy, you'll be able to step out in faith and the inspired words will flow from your mouth.
+As you're learning how to prophesy, pray privately in tongues to build up your faith (Jude 20).
+Then, when you are with fellow believers and sense the Holy Spirit prompting you to prophesy, you'll be empowered to step out in faith and the inspired words will more easily flow from your mouth.

-Picture a PEZ® candy dispenser.1 Each time you PRESS its head, out pops another candy from its mouth.
-Prophesying is similar in action, since the prophetic word is uttered one word or phrase at a time, as it's spoken by faith.
+It's helpful to picture a common tissue box when learning how to prophesy.
+Each time you PULL a tissue, up pops another.
+Prophesying is similar in action, since the prophecy is uttered one word or phrase at a time, as it's received by faith.

 Expect the Holy Spirit to start you with a word or phrase.
 Speak it, and another phrase will be given.
 Speak it, and another phrase will be given, and so on.